New York now has more reported coronavirus cases than any country

 In addition to the death toll, countries are continuing to grapple with the economic implications of the virus.

-Italy's Prime Minister Giuseppe Conte warned that the future of the European Union is at stake if countries couldn't agree to an economic rescue package on Thursday.
+Italian Prime Minister Giuseppe Conte warned Thursday that the future of the European Union is at stake if countries couldn't agree to an economic rescue package.

-Italy has been the hardest-hit country by the virus with the highest death toll of over 17,000 people.
+Italy has been the hardest-hit country by the virus, with the highest death toll of more than 17,000 people.